alexsander-projects/jenkins-kubernetes/README.md

 - Create a `volume.yaml` file:

 Replace `worker-node` with any one of your cluster worker nodes hostname;

+Also, replace the namespace with your namespace name;

 You can get the worker node hostname with: